Bắc Ninh (provincial city)

-Bắc Ninh is a former city in the northern part of Vietnam and was the capital of Bắc Ninh province.
+Bắc Ninh is a former provincial city and capital of Bắc Ninh province, Vietnam.
 The city was the cultural, administrative and commercial center of the province.
 The city area was 82.60 square km, with a population of 247,702 in 2019.
 In January 2006, the town (thị xã) of Bắc Ninh was upgraded to city (thành phố).

-Bắc Ninh ceased to exist as a municipal city on 1 July 2025, following the elimination of district level units in Vietnam.
+Bắc Ninh ceased to exist as a provincial city on 1 July 2025, following the elimination of district level units in Vietnam.

 History

 In March 1884, Bắc Ninh was the site of a decisive campaign in the wars between France and assorted Black Flag Army forces, and the town fell to the French.
 Thereafter under French protectorate, the town was confirmed as the center of all political, economic, cultural offices of colonial administration in the province.
 The land of the Bắc Ninh Citadel, within Yên, Niem and Do Villages, was occupied by French troops.
 At this time Bắc Ninh became known in Europe for its lacquer work and mother-of-pearl inlaid black-wood screens, cabinets, trays, and boxes.
 Bắc Ninh Railway Station opened after 1904.
 An ambush of French troops by the Việt Minh occurred at Bắc Ninh while the 1946 Fontainebleau Conference was ongoing.

-The city's name means "northern serenity".
+The city's name means "northern serenity."